 Sublicensing in Graduate Housing

-- Undergraduates and co-terminal students who have not used four years of undergraduate housing guarantee and achieved graduate status are not eligible to sublicense
+- Undergraduates and co-terminal students who have not completed their senior year or achieved graduate status are not eligible to sublicense

 - Casual or temporary staff are not eligible to sublicense